5tnvan/vtastic/_pages/join.md

 1. Be nice and courteous.
 2. Be respectful and discreet.
-3. Be appreciative of [~V](https://pages.github.com/) time, attention and affection.
+3. Be appreciative of [~V](../v) time, attention and affection.
-4. Adhere to rules.
+4. Adhere to code of conduct.

 <br>